greiman/SdFat-beta/README.md

 https://forum.arduino.cc/index.php?topic=419264.0

-SdFat-beta was tested using with Arduino AVR boards 1.6.11.
+SdFat-beta was tested using Arduino AVR boards 1.6.11.
 If you are using IDE 1.6.11 you must also install AVR boards 1.6.11, not 1.6.12 or 1.6.13.

-If you are Arduino IDE 1.6.11, do Tools > Board > Boards Manager > Arduino AVR Boards > 1.6.11 > Install > Close.
+If you are using Arduino IDE 1.6.11, do Tools > Board > Boards Manager > Arduino AVR Boards > 1.6.11 > Install > Close.

+Key changes:

 The SPI divisor has been replaced by SPISettings.